 While actions and behaviours linked with the OCD might make you feel better and provide some relief, often this is short-lived before the next unwanted thought occurs.

 OCD can have a very negative impact on a person's life because their behaviour (compulsions) can take up a lot of time, leading to the person avoiding those situations where they know they may experience the thoughts.

-Although OCD can feel very persistent there is support and treatment available to help you to better manage the symptoms and improve your quality of life.
+Although OCD can feel very persistent we offer support and treatment to help you to better manage the symptoms and improve your quality of life.